 Watch out for those who don’t want the project to succeed

-We never like seeing an implementation fail, but one of the most unpleasant ways it can is when your own teammates sabotage the process.
+We never like seeing an ERP implementation failure, but one of the most unpleasant ways it can is when your own teammates sabotage the process.
 Some of your coworkers may not want your project to succeed and may actively work for its failure.

 It’s normal for people to bring up concerns so the business manager or implementation team can address them.
 It’s also normal, especially for longtime employees, to feel hesitant or uncomfortable about a big change.
 But there are also people who go well beyond normal or helpful levels of questioning and discomfort — we’re talking about the people that have an overall bad attitude, who treat a crucial implementation project as a personal affront to their workday, and who openly refuse to let the project be a success.
 Ultimately, you will need to have a talk with these people and let them know that they either need to get on board or leave.
 It sounds harsh but it’s true: if a software application implementation can help your company grow and flourish, one person can not be allowed to stand in the way of that.
 You are simply protecting your job and your company by dealing with that individual.